Seminar Notes

 THE PROCESS OF DELIVERANCE AND REDEMPTION

-10th day, lamb penned until 14th (Yahushua rode into Yerushaliyim on donkey on 10th day of moon)
+10th day: lamb penned until 14th (fulfilled when Yahusha rode into Yerushaliyim on a donkey on 10th day of moon)

 “Truly, truly, I say to you, he who hears My word, and believes Him who sent Me, has eternal life, and does not come into judgment, but has passed out of death into life.”